-Within a single workspace, you can easily plan your project, assign to the teams, track the progress and collaborate with the other teams.
-It also features the automated transfer of jobs to the new boards that save time instead of waiting for someone to reassign them.
+Within a single workspace, you can easily plan your project, assign it to the teams, track the progress and collaborate with the other teams.
+It also features the automated transfer of jobs to the new boards saving time instead of waiting for someone to reassign them.

 - Easy to include Kanban, Gantt chart, calendar views, and timeline to visualize the workflow based on your preference.

 - At no extra cost, Monday offers a time tracking feature that helps to identify time-consuming tasks.

 - With dashboard reporting and natively-built capacity planning, managers can view real-time capacity updates that help them to allocate resources effectively.

 - It’s easy to set up project boards and group them by workspace that eases navigation across multiple projects and associated teams.